Archival Services and Digital Initiatives:

 Reserve a DigiKit

 The Digitization Loaner Kits (DigiKits) provide libraries with access to scanning technology without needing to purchase costly equipment.
-Inspired by the GPLS Tech Loaner Kits, the DigiKits can be used for both staff and patron training and programming.
+Inspired by GPLS Tech Loaner Kits, the DigiKits can be used for both staff and patron training and programming.

 Funded Projects

 Archival Services and Digital Initiatives has funded the creation of several local and statewide projects.
-Explore them here.